 Melissa Maiefski, Program Delivery Team Leader

-- In accordance with the 2010 Five-point Nebraska Action Plan, the FHWA Division, with input from NDOR, created 6 programmatic agreements (PA's) to provide environmental approval for 6 activity types, provided the conditions of the applicable PA are met.
-NDOR provides oversight by reviewing projects to see if they meet the conditions of the PA's, and are therefore programmatically approved for environmental compliance.
+- The FHWA Nebraska Division and Nebraska Department of Transportation (NDOT), created 6 programmatic agreements (PA's) to provide environmental approval for 6 activity types, provided the conditions of the applicable PA are met.
+NDOT provides oversight by reviewing projects to see if they meet the conditions of the PA's, and are therefore programmatically approved for environmental compliance.

-- In 2008, FHWA and NDOR entered into a Programmatic Agreement regarding the processing of Categorical Exclusions (CE's).
-Under the agreement, both FHWA and NDOR agreed to the process used to approve CE level environmental documents, including the documentation formats used.
-In addition, if certain stipulations are met per project, FHWA delegated authority to NDOR to approve, without FHWA review or individual approval, these NEPA documents (referred to as Programmatic CE’s, or PCE's).
-To download a copy of the PCE or CE form, please see NDOR's website, under useful links.
-2008 Programmatic Agreement for activities classified as CE's
+- In 2015, FHWA Nebraska Division and NDOT entered into a Programmatic Agreement (PA) regarding the processing of Categorical Exclusions (CE's).
+Under the agreement, both FHWA and NDOT agreed to the process used to approve CE level environmental documents, including the documentation formats used.
+The PA also authorizes NDOT to certify, without FHWA individual approval, specific projects as CE’s, provided the stipulations of the PA are met.
+For more information, please see NDOT's website, under useful links.

-- A listing of Bridges eligible for the National Register of Historic Places in Nebraska was consulted on by FHWA and concurred with by the State Historic Preservation office.
-This early determination has streamlined the Section 106 consultation process for bridge work in Nebraska: Historic Bridges in Nebraska
+- A listing of Bridges eligible for the National Register of Historic Places in Nebraska can be found at: Historic Bridges in Nebraska